 B.C.
-Applicants: Applicants requesting transfer credit for courses successfully completed at a recognized BC university or college will not be levied an assessment fee.
+Transcripts: Applicants requesting transfer credit for courses successfully completed at a recognized BC university or college will not be charged an assessment fee.

-Out-of-Province Applicants: An applicant requesting transfer credit for courses successfully completed at a recognized Canadian post-secondary institution outside British Columbia will be levied an assessment fee of $30.
+Out-of-Province Transcripts: Applicants requesting transfer credit for courses successfully completed at a recognized Canadian post-secondary institution outside BC will be charged a transcript assessment fee of $50 per transcript.

-International Applicants: An international applicant requesting transfer credit for courses completed at a post-secondary institute outside of B.C. will be levied an assessment fee of $150.
+International Transcripts: Applicants requesting transfer credit for courses completed at a post-secondary institute outside of Canada will be charged a transcript assessment fee of $150 per transcript.
 In the event that transcripts and other documents are not in English, the student will be responsible for submission of an official English translation of all required documents.

 Grade Appeal Fee

 $30 per course grade appeal.
 The fee is returned if the appeal is successful.